-Colorado wildfires had consumed 181,426 acres by Wednesday afternoon, according to the Colorado Division of Emergency Management.
+Six other wildfires were active in the state, according to the Colorado Division of Emergency Management.

-The largest of the fires was the High Park Fire, which began June 9 and has now consumed 87,284 acres, the U.S. Forest Service said.
-It was 65% contained Wednesday.
-The total number of homes burned stood at 257.
-An estimated $33.1 million has been spent trying to contain the blaze.
+The largest of the fires was the High Park Fire, which began June 9 and has now consumed 87,250 acres, the U.S. Forest Service said.
+It was 65% contained Tuesday.
+The total number of homes lost rose to 257.

 CNN’s Jim Spellman contributed to this report.